Welcome to “Social Security Q&A.” You ask a Social Security question, and our guest expert provides the answer.

 First, widows can claim benefits as early as age 60.
 In contrast, spousal benefits cannot be claimed until age 62.
 Of course, early claiming always carries a penalty with it.

-Second, widows are permitted to switch between their own benefit and a widower’s benefit when doing so is financially advantageous.
+Second, widows are permitted to switch between their own benefits and survivor’s benefits when doing so is financially advantageous.

 For example, some widows claim survivor’s benefits first, letting their own benefit grow, perhaps up to age 70.
-Alternatively, some widows claim their own benefit first and then switch to widow’s benefits at their full retirement age.
-In contrast to widow’s benefits, switching spousal and personal retirement benefits in this way is no longer available to spouses born in 1954 or later.
+Alternatively, some widows claim their own benefit first and then switch to survivor’s benefits at their full retirement age.
+In contrast to survivor’s benefits, switching spousal and personal retirement benefits in this way is no longer available to spouses born in 1954 or later.

 Another advantage available to widows is that they can remarry after turning 60 and not lose their survivor’s benefits.
 Ex-spouses who are not widowed do not have this opportunity.
 If the new marriage makes them eligible for spousal benefits on the new spouse’s record, then all spousal benefits coming from a previous marriage are lost.

 Clearly, these can be complicated issues.
 In general, people thinking about claiming Social Security benefits may well benefit from inexpensive professional help.

 You can ask a question simply by hitting “reply” to our email newsletter, just as you would with any email in your inbox.
 If you’re not subscribed, fix that right now by clicking here.
 It’s free, only takes a few seconds, and will get you valuable information every day!